davegallant/pocketcasts-electron/README.md

 Check out the latest [releases](https://github.com/davegallant/pocketcasts-electron/releases).

-MacOS apps are not code signed.
+Windows and macOS apps are not currently signed.

 ## Running from source